4 min read

 click to enlarge

 The next screenshot shows the opposite: a downtrend with multiple trendlines that show decreasing angles.
-Obviously, the trend is losing momentum.
+The trend is losing momentum.

 The angle and slope of trendlines II